Walk. Talk. Listen. Learn.

 But, whose voices are heard in those conversations?

-Talk A Mile elevates the voices of young Black leaders by pairing them with local police trainees for 1:1 conversations.
+Talk A Mile elevates the voices of young Black and Latino leaders by pairing them with local police trainees for 1:1 conversations.

 They walk, talk, listen, and learn together for a mile.